 Tools For The Beginner

-Depending whether you are just beginning woodworking or have progressed to more advance projects, basic tools are a must to complete the project that looks good and preforms well.
+Depending on whether you are just beginning woodworking or have progressed to more advanced projects, basic tools are a must to complete the project that looks good and performs well.

 The tools that I would recommend for the beginner will get you up and running without spending a fortune.